I. Policy Statement on Discriminatory and Harassing Conduct

 e.
 If the charges do have merit, the Harassing Conduct Officer, Vice President and Dean for Student Life and/or the Student Conduct Coordinator may resolve the charges administratively by mutual consent of the parties involved on a basis acceptable to the Harassing Conduct Officer, Vice President and Dean for Student Life and/or the Student Conduct Coordinator.
 Such resolution shall be final, and there shall be no subsequent proceedings.

 f.
 If the charges do have merit and cannot be resolved administratively, a formal hearing is held in a manner specified in the Code of Conduct for all college hearing boards.
-The complaint will be heard by the Luther College Hearing Board.
-At least five members of the Lluther College Hearing Board must be present for each hearing; a simple majority vote is sufficient for reaching a decision.
+The complaint will be heard by the Hearing Board.
+At least seven members of the Hearing Board must be present for each hearing with at least one representative from each of the three constituencies (faculty, administrative staff, student); a simple majority vote is sufficient for reaching a decision.

 g.
-The Complainant and the Respondent will be permitted to each have a support person (not an attorney) present during the hearing; however, this support person will not participate directly in the hearing.
+The Complainant and the Respondent will be permitted to each have an advisor who is a current member of the Luther College Community and who is not an attorney, present during the hearing; however, the advisor will not participate directly in the hearing.